Delaware Valley Classical School: Athletics

 DVCS athletics has varsity and middle school programs for basketball, cross country, soccer, and volleyball, along with varsity baseball.
 They compete as the Titans in the Mid-Atlantic Independent League (MIL).
-At the 2021 MIL League Championship, girls cross country runners took 2nd and 3rd place.
 In 2015, the volleyball team and both cross-country teams earned 2nd place in the conference, with Titan runners sweeping all four champion spots (varsity and middle school, boys and girls).
+Soccer standout Weston Marshall was a third-place winner of the 2020 DIAA/Harry Roberts-Senior Scholar Athlete awards.
+At the 2021 MIL League Championship, girls cross country runners took 2nd and 3rd place overall, but did not have enough participants to qualify for team standings.
+At the 2023 MIL League Championship, both varsity cross country teams won 2nd place.
+The boys had three finishers in the top 10 and the girls had one.

 Arts and science

 During their partnership on the Red Lion campus, Tall Oaks students earned lead roles in productions of the musicals The Wizard of Oz, The Pirates of Penzance, and Newsies.
-In January 2020, DVCS staged its first musical production, Willy Wonka, and followed it up in February 2022 with Annie.
-In 2023, they will return to the stage with Disney's Beauty and the Beast.
+In January 2020, DVCS staged its first musical production, Willy Wonka, followed in 2022 with Annie, in 2023 with Disney's Beauty and the Beast, and in 2024 with Rodgers and Hammerstein's The Sound of Music.
+They will return to the stage in 2025 with Singin' in the Rain.
 Students also have opportunities to compete in the Delaware Secondary School Mathematics League and Delaware Science Olympiad.

 Awards and recognition

+Accreditation

 Tall Oaks (the predecessor organization) was a charter member and accredited school of the Association of Classical and Christian Schools (ACCS), one of the first 30 to earn that distinction.
 Delaware Valley Classical School was also granted full accreditation in its inaugural year.

+Classic Learning Test

 Students take the Classic Learning Test, an alternative standardized test comparable to the SAT or ACT college admission test, which assesses English, mathematical, and critical reasoning skills.
 Based on the median scores from the 2019–2020 school year, DVCS eleventh and twelfth graders ranked 3rd nationally.
-For the 2021 CLT8 test, DVCS seventh and eighth graders were ranked 3rd, and ninth and tenth graders were ranked 20th.
+For the 2021-2022 academic year, DVCS seventh and eighth graders were ranked 9th on the CLT8, and ninth and tenth graders were ranked 3rd on the CLT10.
+For the 2022-2023 academic year, DVCS ranked 7th for the CLT8 and 11th for the CLT10.

+Chrysostom Oratory Competition

+Seniors present and defend a thesis as a requirement for graduation, after which it can be nominated for submission to the annual ACCS Chrysostom Oratory Competition.
+Students Kelly Weber, Phoebe Hu, and Sarah Chaffee represented Tall Oaks by earning first prize in the ACCS Chrysostom Oratory Competition in successive years from 2011–13, and in 2017, Kana Turley became the fourth Tall Oaks student to earn first prize in the competition.